-We are extremely proud of our achievements in 2014/15 and exceptionally proud of what the dedicated Burns Trust team has accomplished.
-We would like to thank our growing number of partners, supporters and volunteers for their contribution to the Burns Trust.
+We are extremely proud of our achievements in 2016/17 and I am exceptionally proud of what the dedicated Burns Trust team has accomplished.
+We would like to thank our corporate and community partners, supporters and volunteers for their contribution to the Burns Trust.
 Each is instrumental to our work in reducing the incidence and impact of burn injury across Australia.

 Thank you also to the burn professionals across Australia and New Zealand who continue to support and inspire our work and who also willingly impart their knowledge and skills to help us deliver our Care and Support programs.

-Finally, on behalf of everyone associated with the Burns Trust, thank you for your continued warmth, care and generousity and enabling our work in the burns community.
+Finally, on behalf of everyone associated with the Burns Trust, thank you for your continued warmth, care and generosity and enabling our work in the burns community.

 Julian Burton OAM